YangVincent/YangVincent.github.io/_posts/2019-09-15-photography.md

 Ouch.

 Luckily he offered a solution.
 He whipped up several friends and proposed driving to Big Sur that night.
-Before long we were en route with some gear and food.
+Before long we were en route with gear and food.

-Tons of tourists were there, but soon after sunset the winds whipped up and virtually everyone left.
+We arrived to tons of tourists, but winds soon grew fierce with sunset and virtually everyone left.
 Photographers began setting up and Kevin drove around to explore several other vantage points.

-He taught me the essentials: (a) how to focus the camera at infinity and ensure that it'd capture the stars without blur, (b) framing.
+He taught me the essentials: how to focus the camera at infinity and ensure that it'd capture the stars without blur, and how to frame.
 He told me several other things but I'll be honest; I forgot them.
 Oof.

 By the end of the night I'd taken this picture:

 ![My Milky Way]({{ site.url }}/images/photography/milkyway.jpg)

 "Beautiful", I thought.
-I've peaked; time to find a new hobby \s.
+I've peaked; time to find a new hobby. \s

 In all honesty, I was quite proud.
 I hadn't expected to capture that many stars.
 I sent this to my family, and received "where was this?" and "wow crazy boys".